 Engineering and educating for a free and open web.

-Ruby on Rails developer with over three years of industry experience.
+Ruby on Rails developer with four years of industry experience.

 Experienced with Hotwire, ViewComponent, and more.

-I am a full-stack Ruby on Rails engineer with over three years of industry experience and a 2.1 degree in Computer Science at the University of Sheffield.
+I am a full-stack Ruby on Rails engineer with four years of industry experience and a 2.1 degree in Computer Science at the University of Sheffield.
 I am a maintainer on GitHub's ViewComponent project and have used Hotwire (Turbo & Stimulus) since its release in December 2020.

-Education, open source software, and making a positive difference all motivate me to do what I do best.
-Through these things, I aim to enable myself and others to change the world for the better.
+Sharing knowledge, open source software, and making a positive difference all motivate me to do what I do best.
+Through these things, I aim to enable myself and others to see the best versions of ourselves.

 Senior Software Engineer // FreeAgent // April 2023-present